The Sunnyside: Begotten of the Panama Canal

 Sunny Side Land Company”

 With every sale, the “Sunny Side” Land Company, “… offered to show their faith by guaranteeing the [electric] road with every sale, together with a guarantee of the title, the sales have increased and the inquiry is unabated.”
 For an eye-catcher on a page full of ads in micro-sized font, the name of Sunnyside was spelled backwards: EDIS YNNUS.
 In August, the Sunny Side Land Company announced the start of construction of the powerhouse for the electric railway, located at Baden and Sunny Side Avenue (today’s Monterey Boulevard).
 Another ad invited the public to come see the laying of the cornerstone for the building.
+[Read more about the street names of Sunnyside Part 1, and Part 2.]

 Despite the hype, sales of Sunnyside lots remained sluggish.
 Those who had made the move to Sunnyside, as well as those in Glen Park and the Fairmount Tract, were plagued by an ongoing lack attention from the City for the same level of services received by residents in more affluent areas closer to downtown, such as sewers, good roads that didn’t become quagmires after rainstorms, and schools.
 For years, Sunnysiders complained of being hemmed in, having to go three miles out of their way every time they wanted to leave the district.
 They wanted the City to create a direct connection with an existing main artery, such as Mission Street, that would shorten their journey downtown.